alwcode44/projectsite/README.md

 # Project site

-This is something i made for fun and it consists of a Alarm clock, piano and a stopwatch.
+This is something i made for fun.
+It is a website that consists of a Alarm clock, piano and a stopwatch.